openstack/openstack-manuals/doc/config-reference/source/tables/ironic-virtualbox.rst

    * - **[virtualbox]**
      -
    * - ``port`` = ``18083``
-     - (Unknown) Port on which VirtualBox web service is listening.
+     - (Port number) Port on which VirtualBox web service is listening.